Latest Update for JEE Advanced

 Studying in a conceptual method is much better than rote learning.

 By solving mock tests and attempting sample papers, the candidates can practice and learn from their mistakes.

-The authorities will release the exam pattern of JEE Advanced 2024 in its information brochure.
+The authorities releases the exam pattern of JEE Advanced 2024 online.
 Details regarding the JEE Advanced 2024 exam pattern.
-Using the exam pattern, candidates will be able to check how the exam will be conducted, the type of questions that will be asked, marking scheme and much more.
+Using the exam pattern, candidates will be able to check how the exam will be conducted, the type of questions that will be asked, the marking scheme and much more.
 Candidates must note that the JEE Advanced 2024 exam pattern is not fixed and is subject to change every year.
 The number of questions asked in each section varies every year.